 The Framon #2 Code Machine continues to be a popular choice among locksmiths who need a rugged, dependable machine.
 The #2 comes with everything you need in one package - four cutters, six spacing blocks, Framon's Depth & Space Manual, dial calipers, and Genericode code software.
 Accurate to one-half thousandths of an inch (.0005"), the #2 utilizes a straight-in feed assuring a square cut on the bottom of the key.
 The machine can originate almost any cylinder key in use today including safety deposit box, padlock, utility, vehicle, Assa, Medeco, and even Tibbe keys (with optional vise).

 The convenient removable tablet stand allows the tablet to be placed on the counter.
 The Futura features WiFi enabled communication between tablet and machine.
 Updates are available via WiFi connectivity or USB port.
-In addition to the optimized functionality, the Futura includes many high end features and new “user preferred” features that owners of the Futura will appreciate.
+In addition to the optimized functionality, the Futura includes many high end features as well as many new “user preferred” features with benefits that owners of the Futura will appreciate.
 Futura is designed and engineered to cut by code, decode and copy laser style high security, edge cut, dimple, and cruciform style keys… all on one machine!

 Pro-Lok Blue Punch